AguaClara/String-Digester/Trickling_Filter_report_1.md

 Describe your plan of action for the next several weeks of research.
 Detail the next steps for this team.
 How can AguaClara use what you discovered for future projects?
 Your suggestions for challenges for future teams are most welcome.
 Should research in this area continue?

 ## Bibliography
+Ali et al. (2017).
+Identification and Elucidation of the Designing and Operational Issues of Trickling Filter Systems for Wastewater Treatment. *Polish Journal of Environmental Studies.* 26(6), 2431-2444.

 Logan, B. E., Hermanowicz, S. W., & Parker,A. S. (1987).
 A Fundamental Model for Trickling Filter Process Design.
 Journal (Water Pollution Control Federation), 59(12), 1029–1042.

+Sperling, Marcos von (2007). *Activated Sludge and Aerobic Biofilm Reactors.* London: IWA Publishing.

-Tchobanoglous, G., F. Burton, H. D. Stensel (2003) *Wastewater Engineering: Treatment and Reuse*.
-New York, NY: McGraw-Hill
+Tchobanoglous, G., F. Burton, H. D. Stensel (2003). *Wastewater Engineering: Treatment and Reuse*.
+New York, NY: McGraw-Hill.

 # Manual